glynawe/Vanilla/kete.md

 A variable definition has an implicit declaration if one is not given in a program's modules.

 An implicit variable declaration has a default value.
 Numeric variables are initialized to zero.
-Pointer, procedure and object values are initialized to `null`.
+Pointer, procedure and record values are initialized to `null`.
 The elements of arrays and records are recursively initialized by these rules.
 I.e. every non-structured value in a default structure ends up being zero or null.

 The above rule is also used to initialize local variables within blocks.